myfirebase/docs/docs/style.md

 `.flex-spinner` and `.overlay` class will be triggered globally in your application so you can start using them in every single component you create.

 !!! tip
-    Not familiar with material design?, you're free to choose what ever type of css frameworks you want to work with such like bootstrap or bulma.
+    Not familiar with material design? you're free to choose whatever type of CSS frameworks you want to work with such as bootstrap or Bulma.